+To account for the periodicity of $A$, we must sum over certain singular configurations (in the continuous field theoretic description) carrying nontrivial topological numbers.
+That is, we should allow field $A$ to be a multi-valued function, so that it may have $2\pi$ jumps at certain branch cuts.
+These field configurations stand for the vortex excitations.

-Now, we will add the vertex contribution.
-When there is a vertex singularity at point $p$, we'll take an infinite small circle $C$ around $p$, we cut out the inner of $C$ -- thus the vertex singularity is cut out -- and replace the path integration of the field configuration over it by a small constant $g$, which marks the contribution of the inner of a vertex.
-Then we take the configuration of $A$ field along $C$ (which is determined by the vertex) as boundary condition of the field configuration at the outer.
-Finally, let us perform the path integral at the outer of $C$ with vertex boundary condition.
-The total contribution of a vertex is the multiplication of this outer path integration and factor $g$ .
+Now we'll describe how to handle the vortex configurations, in the $A$ field path integration.
+When there is a vortex singularity at point $p$, we draw an infinite small circle $C_p$ around $p$ counterclockwise, cut out the inner of $C_p$ -- to get rid of the vortex singularity -- and replace the path integration over the field configuration on this inner patch by a small constant $g$, which stands for the contribution of the inner of a vortex.
+After that we take the configuration of $A$ along $C_p$ (this configuration is determined by the vortex located at $p$) as the boundary condition for the $A$ field configuration at the outside of $C_p$, and we'll perform the path integral at the outside of $C_p$ with this vortex boundary condition.
+Thus the total contribution of a vortex configuration, to the path integral, is the multiplication of this outer patch path integration and the inner patch contribution $g$.